A teleprompter is the modern version of “smoke and mirrors.”

-When light was projected on the phantom actor, their image would be reflected in the fabric above, causing it to be “on stage” with the actors.
+When light was projected on the phantom, their image would be reflected in the fabric above, causing it to be “on stage” with the actors.
 The two worlds would interact, and at some point, the phantom would be “extinguished” and the day was saved.
 The same idea is still used in modern stage presentations with Musion and also Disneyland’s Haunted Mansion.

 So, how does a teleprompter work?